 Due to the high amount of sugary treats children are given, we will no longer allow edible treats to celebrate birthdays.
 It is important that your child is recognized on his/her special day, so parents may do so (if they choose) by sending in non-food items to share with the class such as pencils, erasers, rulers, bookmarks, etc. Parents and children may also donate a book to the student’s class or the school library in recognition of their birthday.

 Visitors are always welcome at College Park.
-In the interest of safety, we do ask that all visitors report to the office to show their driver's license or passport and sign in.
-At that time, visitors will be issued a badge to wear, indicating to the students and staff that they are authorized to be on campus.
+In the interest of safety, we do ask that all visitors report to the office to sign in whenever you come inside the building.
+This includes school performances, celebrations, volunteering, etc. At that time, visitors will be issued a badge to wear, indicating to the students and staff that they are authorized to be on campus.

 The College Park staff makes a concerted effort to establish a learning environment that is conducive to the development of good study habits and uninterrupted academic learning time.
 We seek your cooperation and assistance in this effort.
 You can help us by: